Time Management can be tricky for busy salespeople, but these tips and tricks will help you work smarter, not harder.

 10. Avoid Distractions

 Of course, some distractions are sneakier than others.
-Although social media is an increasingly important component of the sales process, spending 15 minutes checking updates and newsfeeds can easily turn into an hour wasted by browsing funny videos.
-Use distraction-blocking apps to prevent you from surfing the web and social media.
+Although social media is an increasingly important component of the sales process, spending 15 minutes checking updates and newsfeeds can easily turn into an hour wasted on browsing funny videos.
+Use distraction-blocking apps to prevent you from surfing the web and scrolling through social media.

 11. Take a Break

-Ultimately, the key to time management for the busy salesperson is to work smarter, not harder.
-Get rid of distractions, prioritize and focus on your most important task: selling.
-Also, be sure that you’re using the most effective tools, like Datanyze’s Google Chrome Extension for prospecting.
-When you manage your time rather than letting it manage you, you’ll be more productive and successful, less stressed and more effective.
+Ultimately, the key to time management for any busy salesperson is to work smarter, not harder.
+Get rid of distractions, prioritize, and focus on your most important task: selling.

 That said, your workflow also plays an important role in your productivity.
 By upgrading to better tools, you might find you can spend more time on connecting with customers and less time on manual tasks.